Bytes and Bits

 Morgan Taylor

-I'm halfway through WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations and webgpu is blowing my mind!
+Has anyone else read WebGPU and WGSL by Example: Fractals, Image Effects, Ray-Tracing, Procedural Geometry, 2D/3D, Particles, Simulations?
+I'd love to discuss wgsl!

 Morgan Taylor